i-like-hamigaki/i-like-hamigaki.github.io/about.md

 layout: about
 ---

-UABCA was founded in February 2018 by a passionate group of graduate students.
+UABCA was founded in January 2018 by a passionate group of graduate students.
 The group was established to be a vehicle for blockchain and cryptocurrency education, events, projects, and collaborations.

 UABCA core members actively meet at least bi-weekly to discuss group development, and for ‘Token Club’ (a crypto themed version of journal club).